 For hotels and convention centers, Conrad Manila in the Mall of Asia Complex in Pasay and Park Inn by Radisson Clark in Pampanga are expected to open in the last quarter of 2015.

 Net interest income grew 10% in the six-month period to PHP27.1 billion.
-Customer loan portfolio grew 16% to PHP1.1 trillion while CASA deposits advanced 17%.
+The customer loan portfolio grew 16% to PHP1.1 trillion while CASA deposits advanced 17%.

-Further strengthening its platform to serve a fast growing market, BDO signed an agreement with Nomura Holdings, Inc. for a joint investment in PCIB Securities.
-The joint venture will initially provide online trading services for local stocks to individual investors and eventually expand its services to include cross-border investment opportunities to a broader range of investors.
+Further strengthening its platform to serve a fast-growing market, BDO signed an agreement with Nomura Holdings, Inc. for joint investment in PCIB Securities.
+The joint venture will initially provide online trading services for local stocks to individual investors and eventually expand its services to include cross-border investment opportunities for a broader range of investors.
 The transaction is still subject to relevant regulatory approvals.

-BDO has also succesfully completed its acquisition of One Network Bank, the largest rural bank in Mindanao.
+BDO has also successfully completed its acquisition of One Network Bank, the largest rural bank in Mindanao.

-China Banking Corporation reported net income growth of 14% to PHP2.5 bilion for the first half, driven by strong growth in its core businesses.
+China Banking Corporation reported net income growth of 14% to PHP2.5 billion for the first half, driven by strong growth in its core businesses.